Joe's Crab Shack: History

-Ignite Restaurant Group filed for bankruptcy protection on June 6, 2017, and was re-acquired by Landry's, Inc. in August 2017 at bankruptcy auction for $57 million.
+Ignite Restaurant Group filed for bankruptcy protection on June 6, 2017, and was re-acquired by Landry's, Inc., in August 2017 at bankruptcy auction for $57 million.

 In August 2017, the chain closed 40 locations in several states amid bankruptcy proceedings as Landry's prepared to take over.
 Landry's has plans to re-focus the chain, and then to grow it again.

-As of May 2021, the chain operates 44 locations in 18 states.
+As of October 2025, the chain had decreased its operations to 15 locations in 7 states.